-Keeping Children Safe in Education (Sept 2018), which is the statutory guidance for Schools and Colleges.
+Keeping Children Safe in Education September 2022, which is the statutory guidance for Schools and Colleges.

-Working Together to Safeguard Children (2013) further revised July 2018, which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
+Working Together to Safeguard Children July 2018, which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
 This guidance applies in its entirety to all schools.
+[Briefly updated July 2022]

-What to do if worried a child is being abused: Advice for Practitioner.
-March 2015.
+What to do if you are worried a child is being abused- advice for practitioners March 2015